 We believe that a strong interest in wildlife, passion, a strong work ethic, and willingness to learn are more important than academic qualifications.

 "I'm very pleased to share that I have just been offered a part-time zoo keeper position...I think all the Greenwood experience I shared with the Hiring Committee, along with the recommendation letter, put me above the rest, and now I get to have a great start to my wildlife career."

 Sessions are split by species and season.

-Spring Mammal Session 2: Mid-April - mid-June (pre-exposure rabies vaccines required to work with raccoons)
+Spring Mammal Session 2: mid-April - mid-June (pre-exposure rabies vaccines required if working with raccoons)

 Ability to work weekend shifts required

 Greenwood understands that college internships for course credit may not require as many as 20 hours per week, and we are willing to accommodate our interns in this situation.